 At the end of the day, gamification is a 75-25 mix of psychology and technology.
 And when it comes to managing your resource pool scientifically, the following 3 gamification strategies should hold you in good stead-

-1. Open book approach to resource planning
+1. Scalable resource planning

 Will You Play Along?

+Gamification lets your employees deal with workplace stress while encouraging them to bring their A-game to work.
 After all, wouldn’t you want to be part of a work ecosystem that functions on collaborative competition?